TGAC/COPO-documentation/advanced/project_setup/project-application-structure.rst

 A Django project consists of one or more applications, each of which contains models, views, templates, and other components that define the functionality of the application.

-A typical structure of a Django project is as follows:
+A typical structure of a Django project looks like this:

 .. code-block:: bash